 Although the benefits of a 1031 Exchange can be substantial, there are a number of risks that an investor should be aware of.

 The primary risk in a 1031 Exchange is that it isn’t completed correctly and the mistake causes the transaction to become taxable.
 For example, if a replacement property is not identified within the allocated time period or the transaction runs into delays and it cannot be closed within 180 days, the deferment could be nullified and taxes must be paid.

-The other major risk to consider is the use of a third party “Qualified Intermediary.”
+The other major risk to consider is the use of a third party “qualified intermediary.”
 These are experts in 1031 Exchanges and they are employed to act as a facilitator for buyers and sellers.
-As part of their responsibility, they actually facilitate the exchange of property titles between the buyer and seller.
-In addition, they hold exchange proceeds in escrow until they are needed to purchase the replacement asset.
+As part of their responsibility, qualified intermediaries actually facilitate the exchange of property titles between the buyer and seller.
+In addition, they hold exchange proceeds in escrow until the proceeds are needed to purchase the replacement asset.

-Interested In Learning More
+Interested In Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.

 We have a significant amount of experience in dealing with 1031 Exchange related transactions.
 Whether you’re just getting started or searching for ways to diversify your portfolio, we’re here to help.
 If you’d like to learn more about our middle market retail investment opportunities, contact us at (800) 605-4966 or email@example.com for more information.